RuneAK/udvikler-opgave-randers/README.md

 ###### Optional R and C# basic microservice templated included

-For more information on how to use this stack, please see the [HOW-TO](/docs/HOW-TO.md) file.
+To get started, please see the [GETTING-STARTED](/docs/GETTING-STARTED.md) file.